 So, how did Paharganj develop into what it is now?

 I am not sure but ever since I remember, this has been the only option for budget travellers in Delhi.
-Back in the 90s, some of my relatives visited the Delhi for that “once in a lifetime adventure” that middle class Indians in small towns dreamt of.
+Back in the 90s, some of my relatives visited the Delhi for that “once in a lifetime adventure” that middle-class Indians in small towns of that generation dreamt of.
 They spoke highly of this place on return although I’m sure they were never made aware of any other place.
 So, the primary benefit of Paharganj is its location, which is adjacent to New Delhi Railway Station (NDLS).
-On the metro, it is just two stops to Rajiv Chowk i.e. Connaught Place (CP), the centre of the city that everyone visits although, again I am not sure why.
-Everything including street food are overpriced at CP.
-Similarly, the walled city of Old Delhi, is also not far from here.
+On the metro, it is just two stops to Rajiv Chowk i.e. Connaught Place (CP), the centre of the city that everyone visits although, again, I am not sure why!
+Everything including street food is overpriced at CP.
+Similarly, the walled city of Old Delhi is also not far from here.

 So, this is how the legend of Paharganj developed.
 It is a thick concentration of concrete with no space to breathe.
 Most of these concrete slabs eventually became cheap hotels.
 Less privileged people arriving in Delhi, who could not afford the luxury hotels, inevitably ran to Paharganj, as that is the only place that offered them feasible rates.
-Even in this day and age you can get rooms for 400-500 if you venture into the inner alleys, and if you don’t let some middleman exploit you.
-In the 60s, the so called “Hippie Trail” made this place a favorite among those people with dreadlocks.
+Even in this day and age, you can get rooms for 400-500 if you venture into the inner alleys and if you don’t let some middleman exploit you.
+In the 60s, the so-called “Hippie Trail” made this place a favourite among those people with dreadlocks.
 This is why the restaurants here have Bob Marley posters and serve falafel.

 However, the popularity of the place invariably attracted unwanted elements, and shady businesses, which are easy to operate inside those dark alleys.
 This is why, apart from being a chaotic and polluted mess, Paharganj has also acquired a reputation of being unsafe.
 Recently I even saw the trailer of a new movie, named after the place itself

 .
-It apparently is about a Spanish woman who comes here in search of her partner who disappeared in Paharganj (what else?).
+It apparently is about a Spanish woman who comes here in search of her partner who disappeared in Paharganj (where else?).

 So, this brings me to the original point.
-Yes, there is no need to stay here, not even if you are a budget traveller in Delhi.
+Yes, there is no need to stay in Paharganj even if you are a budget traveller in Delhi.
 This is not to say that the place does not have a certain charm that is associated with the underbelly of a great city.
-However, this works only if you are already an India veteran, know basic Hindi, and aware of all the tricks as well as trappings of Indian tourist scene.
-If you are new, unsure, and not confident of srviving on your own, the best option is to avoid this area.
+However, this works only if you are already an India veteran, know basic Hindi, and aware of all the tricks as well as trappings of the Indian tourism scene.
+If you are new, unsure, and not confident of surviving on your own, the best option is to avoid this area.
 You can explore it later, once you get used to the country.

 Malviya Nagar- Saket- Mehrauli

-These are the southermost areas of Delhi and among the most preferred residential areas in Delhi.
-I have stayed in Saket in a hostel on one occassion, and before that, I lived in a rented room in this area for a long time.
+These are the southernmost areas of Delhi and among the most preferred residential areas in Delhi.
+I have stayed in Saket in a hostel on one occasion, and before that, I lived in a rented room in this area for a long time.
 These residential complexes hide some of the oldest yet least known monuments of Delhi, while the Qutub Minar towers over Mehrauli, which is practically the oldest settlement of Delhi.
-Eventually the road here connects you to Gurgaon.
+Eventually, the road here connects you to Gurgaon.
 So, if you have some business in Gurgaon, then also this is a good area to stay.
-The Yellow Line of Delhi Metro connects these places directly to CP, Chandni Chowk (Old Delhi), New Delhi Railway Station (NDLS), Old Delhi Railway Station (DLI), and also Kashmiri Gate Bus Stand (ISBT).
+The Yellow Line of Delhi Metro connects these places directly to CP, Chandni Chowk (Old Delhi), New Delhi Railway Station (NDLS), Old Delhi Railway Station (DLI), Kashmiri Gate Bus Stand (ISBT) & of course, Gurgaon.

 Nearest Metro Stations: Malviyanagar, Saket, Qutub Minar, Chattarpur

-Local attractions: Qutub Minar, Mehrauli Archeolgical Park, Mehrauli Village, Champa Gali, Garden of Five Senses, Qila Rai Pithora, Jahanpanah
+Nearby Local Attractions: Qutub Minar, Mehrauli Archeolgical Park, Mehrauli Village, Champa Gali, Garden of Five Senses, Qila Rai Pithora, Jahanpanah

-This is practically one of the most affluent neighbourhoods in Delhi, interpersed again with some interesting monuments of Siri, the second city of Delhi.
-Hauz Khas Village, a pedestrianized neighbourhood full of art galleries, boutique shops, cafes, and pubs, is a popular hangouts in the city although signs of excessive commercialization are visible.
-This area also falls on the Yellow Line of Delhi Metro as the one above and is even closer to the center.
+This is practically one of the most affluent neighbourhoods in Delhi, interspersed again with some interesting monuments of Siri, the second city of Delhi.
+Hauz Khas Village, a slick neighbourhood full of art galleries, boutique shops, cafes, and pubs, is a popular hangout in the city although signs of excessive commercialization are now visible.
+This area also falls on the Yellow Line of Delhi Metro as the one above and is even closer to the centre.

 Nearest Metro Stations: Hauz Khas, Green Park

-Local attractions: HKV, Siri Fort & Lake, Humayunpur
+Nearby Local Attractions: Hauz Khas Village, Siri Fort & Lake, Humayunpur

 Nearest Metro Stations: South Ex, AIIMS, Mulchand, Lajpat Nagar

-Local attractions: Siri Fort Auditorium, India Habitat Center, Shahpur Jat, Masjid Moth, Kotla Mubarakpur Complex, Nizamuddin, Humayun’s Tomb etc.
+Nearby Local Attractions: Siri Fort Auditorium, India Habitat Center, Shahpur Jat, Masjid Moth, Kotla Mubarakpur Complex, Nizamuddin, Humayun’s Tomb etc.